AmmarKeon/OS_Assignment/README.md

 ***

 ### Prerequisites
-To compile the following exercises, and run the Makefile you need GCC. to install GCC on Linux:
+To compile the following exercises, and run the Makefile, you need GCC.

+to install GCC on Linux:
 ```
 sudo apt install gcc